-The purpose of the Improving STI Testing and Treatment among People with or at Risk for HIV project is to implement needs-based training, clinical and non-clinical interventions to improve screening, testing, and treatment of common bacterial sexually transmitted infections (STIs) among low-income people with HIV or at risk for HIV who are served by HRSA’s Ryan White HIV/AIDS Program (RWHAP) and/or Bureau of Primary Health Care (BPHC) funded clinics or health centers.
-Nine clinical demonstration sites in three United States (U.S.) jurisdictions, Florida, Louisiana, and Washington, D.C., were selected to participate in this pilot demonstration project because of higher than national average incidences of gonorrhea (GC), chlamydia (CT), syphilis, and HIV.
+This SPNS Initiative implemented needs-based training, clinical and non-clinical interventions.
+The goal was to improve screening, testing, and treatment of common bacterial STIs among people with HIV or at risk for HIV who are served by HRSA’s Ryan White HIV/AIDS Program (RWHAP) and/or Bureau of Primary Health Care (BPHC) funded clinics or health centers.
+Nine clinical demonstration sites in three United States (U.S.) jurisdictions, Florida, Louisiana, and Washington, D.C., were selected to participate in this pilot demonstration project because of higher than national average incidences of GC, CT, syphilis, and HIV.

-A baseline needs assessment was conducted with each of the nine clinical demonstration sites to inform the selection and subsequent evaluation of clinically appropriate interventions to increase and/or improve STI screening and treatment among people with HIV and people at risk for HIV.
+A baseline needs assessment was conducted with each of the nine clinical demonstration sites.
+The goal was to inform the selection and subsequent evaluation of clinically appropriate interventions to increase and/or improve STI screening and treatment among people with HIV and people at risk for HIV.

-Based on findings from the needs assessment the nine clinical demonstration sites will implement the following interventions:
+Based on findings from the needs assessment the nine clinical demonstration sites implemented the following interventions:

 |Self-Collected Nucleic Acid Amplification Test (NAAT) Specimens||Clinical|